What

 effective work force.

-supervisors and answers to the toughest supervisory questions!
+questions for supervisors and answers to the toughest supervisory

 questions naturally without sounding rehearsed and build confidence for